- Director: Henry Selick

 Welcome to the first of what I’m hoping will be an annual tradition here at Movie Valhalla, our Holiday Virtual Film Festival.
 We’ll be watching holiday-themed movies (some of the themes are more tenuous than others) over the next ten days, and we hope that you’ll be able to watch at least some of them along with us.
 We may not be able to return to movie theaters quite yet, but hopefully you can get some semblance of watching a movie along with friends through our site, or our Facebook page.
 We know the holidays are a time for family, and that many of us aren’t getting to see our families as much as we’d like this year.
 So if we can at least bring you a little distraction, then I’ll consider that a job done.

-I think it might be helpful, particular for today’s movie, to get a little bit of a sense of my personal relationship to the holiday season.
+I think it might be helpful, particularly for today’s movie, to get a little bit of a sense of my personal relationship to the holiday season.
 I grew up in a house where Christmas was a really big deal.
 My mother collects Christmas ornaments, and there are trees to show them off in almost every room of my parents’ house this time of year.
 She also collects a specific brand of artisanal Italian manger figures, and the manger scene now stretches over the length of a long table.
 My sister and I annually received, well beyond our childhood years, larger piles of presents than my parents could probably afford.
 Even this year, they mailed me at least one present wrapped in plain red paper, to signify that it came from Santa.

 The point is, Christmas had a significance in my life beyond the inherent role it might play for everybody, and like anything that takes on a role like that, it comes with baggage too.
 And as I’ve gone on and lived my life, I’ve married my wonderful Jewish spouse and we now primarily celebrate Hanukkah in our house.
 It’s not a Christmas-free zone (we still watch Christmas movies every year, for one thing), but it gives one a certain distance from the holiday season that I definitely never had as a kid.
 My parents, by the way, are trying their best.
 Despite our not being able to make it to their house for Christmas, they still sent their usual too many presents, it’s just that most of them are wrapped in blue and white paper.